Imperial Castle, Poznań: Architecture

-The main building located in the southern part of the complex has two wings: the western — the larger one — consisting of apartments, and the eastern with representative rooms.
+The main building located in the southern part of the complex has two wings: the western – the larger one – consisting of apartments, and the eastern with representative rooms.
 On the ground floor of the western wing were rooms of the Court Marshal, Chamberlain and other members of imperial court.
 On the first floor were the apartments of the Emperor and his wife.
-A private chapel in a Byzantine style (project of August Oetken) was located in a tower.
-Under the chapel, on the western side of the tower was the entrance reserved for the emperor.
+A private chapel in a Byzantine style (decorated by August Oetken) was located in a tower.
+Under the chapel, on the western side of the tower was the entrance reserved for the Emperor.
 From the entrance, stairs lead straight to the first floor.
 The bedrooms of the emperor and the empress were connected by a corridor with four statues of the following rulers: Margrave Gero, Emperor Otto I, Emperor Frederick Barbarossa, and Duke Władysław II the Exile.
-The second floor was planned to be used by the crown prince (the so-called prince rooms).
+The second floor was planned to be used by the Crown Prince (the so-called prince rooms).
 Most of rooms were connected by a foyer surrounding the inner yard.

 The most impressive room of the representative wing was the Throne Room in Byzantine style.
 The room was lighted by huge windows from three sides, positioned between the columns and the arches.
 Eight statues of Holy Roman Emperors were placed under the arches.
 The throne, designed in an oriental style, was situated under the middle arch.
 Over the windows was a gallery for guests and the orchestra.
 The entrance to this part of the castle was from Wałowa Street (today Kościuszki Street).

 The north part of the complex, facing Berlin Street (now Fredry Street), comprised service rooms, a garage, a stable, and a coach house.
 These structures and two wings of the main building surround a rose garden that includes a fountain modeled on the Fountain of the Lions in the Court of the Lions in the Alhambra, in Granada, Spain.